 See "Object Navigation" for an in-depth discussion of navigating the display.

-To create a segment, select [Add Segment] at the top of the Segments window.
+To build a customer segment in BlueConic, select [Add Segment] at the top of the Segments window.
 A new segment appears and you can enter a name for the segment.

 At the top of the screen you enter a name for the segment and next you can see the number of profiles it currently contains.
 When you first create a segment, and there are no restrictions in place yet, you see the total number of available profiles.